IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ``oc adm policy add-scc-to-user anyuid -z default --as system:admin``

 FIXME: Eventually, we should create containers that don't require root.
-When we do.
-Make sure Dataverse still runs on Minishift after you've stopped allowing containers to run as root by issuing the following command:
+When we do, run the following command to ensure Dataverse still runs on Minishift after you've stopped allowing containers to run as root:

 ``oc adm policy remove-scc-from-user anyuid -z default --as system:admin``